JuncoDH/CompetitiveProgramming/README.md

   - Transform the math formula of the problem to one more symmetric: r - l = a[r] - a[l] <=> r - a[r] = l - a[l].
   - Extreme cases n = 0, n = 1, n = MAX, n = MAX-1.
   - Check epsilon, min eps = 1e-308.
+  - Create graph from points, there is an edge i->j if f(i, j) satisfy a given property.
+  - When creating palindromes, usually is 111...111 or 99...99.